 I cannot emphasize enough how important leadership will be in the future warehouse.
 The status of the logistics industry must be raised to the level of manufacturing industry.
 The willingness to invest in leadership training and recruitment of good leaders in logistics must be greater in many companies.
 The same applies to WMS.
 Warehouse management systems must also be raised in status.
 Instead of putting all the focus on ERP and then purchase a WMS module as a small complement, you need robust pilot studies and procurement’s in order to buy a WMS that can be able to keep pace with developments in the logistics industry.
 Companies also need to understand the value of competence of WMS, in order to take advantage of functionality and optimize warehouse.
 A modern warehouse leader need to be multi-talented, leadership and a great understanding of warehouse management systems.
 It’s not possible to rely only on application consultants just because they have an academic degree at the bottom.
 I often see their difficulties linking their system’s functions to the challenges of reality.
 Practical experience is often needed to make it successful.

-The logistics area will be a critical success factor for many companies in the near future.
+The warehouse logistics are a critical success factor for many companies.
+Unfortunately, not all companies understand it.
 In the manufacturing industry, development has been going for over a hundred years.
-Basically, all the focus has been on manufacturing but in logistics there is still much to develop, we have only seen the beginning…..
+Basically, all the focus has been on manufacturing but in warehouse logistics there is still much to develop, we have only seen the beginning.

 Another important question every company working with warehouse logistics should ask themselves is, do we have the necessary expertise in this area?

 If you want to read more about each of the above topics I recommend you to visit my blog www.roblogistic.com